Steeping the perfect read...

 Roast level is the most reliable predictor of which flavor family will dominate a coffee.
 Across ICB's catalog, the pattern holds consistently enough to use as a navigation tool when reading a bag.

-Light roast (157 coffees in catalog): Fruity and floral notes dominate — Floral, Citrus, Pineapple, Jasmine, Plum, Pomegranate, Mango, Strawberry.
-At this roast level, the bean retains more of its origin character, and the aromatic compounds that register as fruit or flowers come through clearly.
+Fruity and floral notes dominate: Floral, Citrus, Pineapple, Jasmine, Plum, Pomegranate, Mango, Strawberry.
+At this roast level, the bean retains more of its origin character, and the aromatic compounds that read as fruit or flowers come through clearly.

-Light-Medium (218 coffees): A transitional range where fruit and sweet notes coexist.
+A transitional range where fruit and sweet notes coexist.
 Caramel, Citrus, Chocolate, Floral, Raisin, and Jaggery all appear with frequency.
-For buyers moving away from dark roasts, this range tends to be the most approachable entry point into specialty coffee's broader flavor range.
+For buyers moving away from dark roasts, this range tends to be the most approachable entry into specialty coffee's broader flavor range.

-Medium (207 coffees): The chocolate family takes over.
+The chocolate family takes over.
 Caramel, Dark Chocolate, Milk Chocolate, Nutty, Cocoa, and Honey are the dominant notes.
-Roast development at this level produces the Maillard-reaction compounds that register as chocolate and caramel.
+Roast development at this level produces the Maillard-reaction compounds that read as chocolate and caramel.
 Fruit notes mostly recede.

-The practical takeaway: when a bag lists fruity or floral notes, check the roast level.
+One practical rule: when a bag lists fruity or floral notes, check the roast level.
 A light or light-medium roast supports those aromatics naturally.
 The same fruity note on a dark-roast bag warrants more skepticism — the roast profile tends to work against those compounds.
 For more on how roast decisions work in the Indian specialty context, see how roast levels work in Indian specialty coffee.

 The Specialty Coffee Association's flavor wheel, the global industry reference for this vocabulary, was built primarily from Western taste references.
 Blueberry, peach, apricot, and elderflower are on it.
 Jaggery, tamarind, kokum, and sweet lime are not.